The humidity was high, the weather warm. The skies threatened rain.

 "I feel blessed to be in this place where we have so many upscale people," said Knight, a Las Vegas resident.
 "It's a family restaurant and the food has our love in it."

-Knight started the restaurant, located near Stonefish Grill and Kobe Japanese Steakhouse, with the late gospel singer Ron Winans, who died suddenly last month.
+Knight started the restaurant, near Stonefish Grill and Kobe Japanese Steakhouse, with the late gospel singer Ron Winans, who died suddenly last month.
 She has two other Chicken & Waffles restaurants in Georgia.
 The Largo space features wood tones and a bar area with two flat-screen televisions.

 Expansion to Prince George's was the idea of Knight's son, Shanga Hankerson, who oversees the Georgia restaurants.
 Hankerson, 28, bought a house in Upper Marlboro a year and a half ago to prepare for the Largo opening.